Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

-Theragun as you might be familiar, is the big kahuna of the percussive therapy industry.
-They hit the ground running with the first massage gun in the market and haven’t looked back since.
+Theragun, as you might be familiar, is the big kahuna of the percussive therapy industry.
+They hit the ground running with the first massage gun on the market and haven’t looked back since.

 Since 2016 they have mesmerized the percussive therapy industry with one innovation after another.
 They are like the Apple of the massage gun world.

-The G4 Pro means that it’s a fourth generation device already.
-Their first generation Pro happened about 5 years ago.
+The G5 Pro means that it’s a fifth-generation device already.
+Their first generation Pro happened about six years ago.

-Because they don’t mess about with what they do, their devices are consequently highly priced.
-The Pro costs $599.
-That’s what we’ll be looking at today.
+Because they don’t mess about with what they do, their devices are consequently highly priced, and the Pro is the most expensive of them all.
+So that’s what we’ll be looking at today.

 Is the hefty price justified?
 Looking at the massage gun industry today, many devices have surfaced with the same or even better features than the Pro.